Club Brugge KV: Anderlecht

 The rivalry between Club Brugge and Anderlecht has developed since the 1970s.
 At that time, the Brussels-based club and Club Brugge won most trophies between them, leaving little room for other Belgian teams.
 Matches between these two teams were often contested for the title of champion of Belgium.
 Three Belgian Cup finals were played between the two clubs (with Anderlecht winning once and Club Brugge twice), and they played seven Belgian Supercups (Club Bruges won five).
 A match between these two sides is often called 'The Hate Game'.
 They are arguably the most heated fixtures in Belgian football together with clashes between the other two members of the Big Three – Anderlecht and Standard Liège.

 Cercle Brugge

-The Bruges Derby is seen as one of the most important games of the season for a lot of fans from both teams.
-Every season, the game attracts a huge deal of fans which results in huge choreographies on both sides.
-Tifos, flags and banners made specifically for this confrontation and accompanied by flares and smoke bombs aren't a rare sight in and around the stadium.
-The winner of this derby is crowned "de Ploeg van Brugge", which translates to "the team of Bruges".
-It has become a tradition for the winning side to plant a flag with the club's crest or colours on the center spot after the game.
+The Bruges derby is considered one of the most significant fixtures of the season for supporters of both clubs.
+The match consistently draws large crowds, and both sets of fans are known to produce notable displays including tifos, flags, and banners made specifically for the occasion.
+Flares and smoke bombs are also commonly seen in and around the stadium, though their use depends on enforcement at any given match.
+The winner of the derby is traditionally referred to as "de Ploeg van Brugge" — meaning "the team of Bruges."
+It has also become a custom for supporters of the winning side to plant a flag bearing their club's crest or colors on the center spot following the final whistle.